-The integrity of an academic program rests on the principle that the grades awarded to students reflect only their own individual effort Students are required to and achievement. perform the work specified by the professor and are responsible for the content of work submitted such as papers, reports, and examinations.
+The integrity of an academic program rests on the principle that the grades awarded to students reflect only their own individual effort and achievement.
+Students are required to perform the work specified by the professor and are responsible for the content of work submitted such as papers, reports, and examinations.
 The use of another person's ideas or work claimed as your own without acknowledging the original source is known as plagiarism and is prohibited.
 A student reported for plagiarism or cheating will be referred to the Dean of Graduate Studies and will be subject to disciplinary action, including possible expulsion from NTU.
+For ethical and responsible use of artificial intelligence (AI) for academic and professional work, refer to the NTU Artificial Intelligence Policy in the Student Handbook.